 - Time in business

 Both your personal and business credit score will be assessed by lenders to determine business loan rates.
-The search for a good loan with poor credit can be frustrating, but it is not impossible with the right tools and mindset.
+The search for a good loan with bad credit can be frustrating, but it isn’t impossible with the right financing.

-The amount of time you have been in business, as well as your monthly revenue, can give lenders an idea of your needs, your ability to make payments, and your commitment.
-Having strong collateral like home equity or equipment could also help you secure a loan.
+Business loans with low interest rates are often reserved for those with the strongest financial standing.
+The amount of time you have been in business, as well as your monthly revenue, can give lenders an idea of your needs, your ability to make payments and your commitment.
+Having strong collateral such as home equity or equipment can help you secure a loan.

 Common Hidden Fees for Small Business Loans

-Average small business loan interest rates are not the only fees you may be paying after your loan is finalized.
-Especially if you have a particularly sneaky lender, you might end up caught with hidden fees that leave you owing more money than you originally imagined.
+Small business loan interest rates aren’t the only fees you may be paying after your loan is finalized.
+In some cases, you might end up caught with hidden fees that leave you owing more money than you originally imagined.

-Here are a few of the most common hidden fees that can add to the cost of your loan:
+Here are a number of common hidden fees that can add to the cost of your loan:

 - Application fees